alisto92/stats_finalproject/lab_3-master/project_3_draft.md

 However, we can see by the max for each column (p100), that we appear to have a few values that are extremely high.

-For example, one county has an average sentence length (`avgsen`) of 20.7 years.
+For example, one county has weekly wages in the service sector reported to be $2177.07 (almost 10x the mean of $275.34).

 ``` r
 data2_skim <- skim(data2)